Monday, March 26, 2018

-Stéphane Caprice and Shiva Shekhar study Negative consumer value and loss leading.
+Caprice, Stéphane and Shekhar, Shiva explore Negative consumer value and loss leading.

-ABSTRACT: Large retailers competing with smaller stores that carry a narrower range can exercise market power by pricing below cost for some of their products.
+ABSTRACT: Large retailers, competing with smaller stores that carry a narrower range, can exercise market power by pricing below cost some of their products.
 Below-cost pricing arises as an exploitative device rather than a predatory device (e.g., Chen and Rey, 2012).
 Unlike standard textbook models, we show that positive consumer value is not required in these frameworks.
 Large retailers can sell products offering consumers a negative value.
-We use this insight to revisit some classic issues in vertical relations.
+We use our insight to revisit some classic issues in vertical relations.